ujamii/fs_media_gallery/Documentation/Configuration/ExtensionManager/Index.rst

 """"""""""""""""""""""""""""""

 Enables auto creation of fileCollection(s)/album(s) of a folder when a new folder is created beneath an existing fileCollection/album.

 ":ref:`Display mode <flexforms.mediagallery.tabs.general.displayMode>`" in flexforms.

+.. _extConf.tx_fsmedia_gallery.clearCacheAfterFileChange:

+clearCacheAfterFileChange
+"""""""""""""""""""""""""

+Clears the cache of the album after a file change.
+Set on false by default due that the cache will be cleared multiple times if more files will be added.

+":ref:`Display mode <flexforms.mediagallery.tabs.general.displayMode>`" in flexforms.